 Ochiltree County was mostly a ranching community in the 1880s

 and 1890s.
-The town of Ochiltree, named after ex-confederate
+The town of Ochiltree, named after Texas politician

 Close to the turn of the century an interest

-A lack of rail service in and out of Ochiltree made it
+were purchased.
+A lack of rail service in and out of Ochiltree

-, but less than fourteen miles of track was laid
+but less than fourteen miles of track was laid before

-before several factors, including a drought brought the
+several factors, including a drought brought the project to

 population and was thriving as North Ochiltree and South Ochiltree.